-Editor's note: Notre Dame will sponsor a symposium on Paul VI's encyclical, "On Human Work," May 3-5.
+Editor's note: Notre Dame will sponsor a symposium on Paul VI's encyclical, "On Human Work," May 3.5.
 Dear Editor:

 To talk about religion and corporations sharing a common vision, or even more, cooperation or creating together - it's hard to imagine!
 Social justice resolutions from religious orders and dioceses challenge management and directors at stockholders meetings.
-Charges are levelled about multinational exlpoitaof underdeveloped tions countries and economically depressed American cities.
+Charges are levelled about multinational exlpoitaof underdeveloped countries and economically depressed American cities.
 Accusations fly about Marxist and Soialist activists in religion.
 Intellectuals say that labor unions are out-of-tune and have grown fat.
 Unionists claim that the academicians are in-orbit and snobbish.
-Management complains about the anti-capitalism nro-socialism atmosphere persuasive on too many campuses.
+Management complains about the anti-capitalism persuasive campuses.
 Professors murmur about the cozy relations between corporate executives and religious leaders.
 Religious leaders complain of intellectuals' myopia and negativism.
-Business leaders say unions are out-of-date expensive industrial and dinasours.
+Business leaders say unions are out-of-date expensive dinasours.
 Union leaders assert that corporation bosses and their hired consultants are out to destroy the the workers' moral and civil rights.
-Religious leaders say unions do not appreciate the goals or problems of their insitutions
+Religious leaders say unions do not appreciate the goals or problems of their insitutions.
 What about planning a discussion of the religious vision that sees labor and management as co-reators in production and services that place personal dignity and common good above corporate expansionisn and expanding profits?
 Yes, that's what will happen in Notre Dame's Center for Continuing Education on May 3-5,1982.
 There will be many insights and challenges from bright and experienced people.
 The conference is no more crazy than the ideals of Pope John Paul II's latest encyclical "On Human Work" - the focus and inspiration for Fr.
 Williams' and Prof. Houck's second such conference.
 It's as old as the dreams of Popes Leo XIII, Pius XI, Pius XII, John XXIII, and Paul VI.
 It's as new as the United Automobile Workers Union contracts with Ford and General Motors.

-Private property has rights and

-related.
+Private property has rights and duties; corporations have stewardship as well as ownership considerations.
+Unions must seek more than "more of everything".
+Religion belongs in the market place as well as in the sacristy.
+Government must intervene when labor and%or management If you think this is a sales pitch you're right.
+It's enriching now - class lectures and readings come together, majors and concentrations will be related.
 It'll be enriching later being Christian involves labor and management, scholarship and leadership.

-A display in the library concourse includes photographs and biographical sketches of the conference speakers, including such executives, union leaders, and scholars as Mary Cunningham, Thomas Donahue.
-Mark Fitzgerald, Denis Goulet, Stanley Haverwas, and Michael Novak.
+A display in the library concourse includes photographs and biographical sketches of the conference speakers, including such executives, union leaders, and scholars as Mary Cunningham, Thomas Donahue, Mark Fitzgerald, Denis Goulet, Stanley Haverwas, and Michael Novak.
 For more information about the symposium, t contact Fr.
 Oliver Williams or Professor John Houch.
 Fr.
 Pat Sullivan Dept. of Socio.
-SAnthro.
+Y. Anthro.

 P.O.
-Box Q Meaning of death
+Box Q Meaning of death Dear Editor:

-Dear Editor: